DigitalPublishingToolkit/Money-Lab-Reader/docs/1_3-Heidenreichs.md

 rather resemble dating than just being sold.
 They may want to enter into negotiations or complex arguments, may withdraw and reappear, may change sides and features.
-The system does not need to have preset rules for once and ever.
+The system does not need to have preset rules for once and forever.
 Its life depends on how humans interact with things, and how objects mirror the world.